kumarprashant111/github-repo-search/README.md

 # GitHub Repo Search

 This project is a simple Next.js app that lets you search for GitHub repositories by leveraging GitHub’s public Search API.
-It was originally built as part of a coding test for bitFlyer and showcases how to build a modern, type‑safe web application using React, TypeScript, and the Next.js App Router (in the `src` directory).
+It was originally built to showcases how to build a modern, type‑safe web application using React, TypeScript, and the Next.js App Router (in the `src` directory).

 ## Features